PhilAndrew/neo4j-ogm-osgi/README.md

 This is Neo4J OGM Object to Graph Mapper working in OSGi as a library.
 It is not tested, but it happens to work, good luck if it works for you.

+Why is this one a good idea?
+This one uses Java reflection to inspect your model classes to find out how to map them to the graph.
+The other official Neo4J OGM reads class files to find out the mapping.
+In an OSGi environment, accessing class files on disk is not an attractive option, its better to use Java reflection.

 ### How to use in SBT

 Add bintray resolver in build.sbt